KULeuven-Diepenbeek/osc-course/content/ch6-tasks/interthread.md

 local_id = counter; // now, local_id is still 2, instead of 1... mission failed
 ```

 We can see that the exact problem we were trying to prevent can still occur, but it depends on how the threads are scheduled by the OS.
 This is what makes multithreaded programming so difficult in practice: your program can execute without problems 99 times, but still fail the next.
 These bugs can be very hard to reproduce.
 They are often called **race conditions**, referring to e.g., a car/horse race where it's not always the same contestant that wins, depending on the conditions of the racetrack.
+Note that this does not only occur in the case of multiple threads on the same core: similar problems can of course also happen if you have actual parallel threads as well.

 In general, we can see that once multiple threads start accessing shared memory, things can go wrong.
 As such, these specific points in a multithreaded program are often referred to as the **critical section**: it's of the highest importance (critical) that this section is executed by itself, without outside interference.
 Otherwise, race conditions can occur and we can introduce bugs.